electricimp/QL720NW/README.md

 The *setOrientation()* method sets the orientation of the printed text.
 It takes one required parameter, *orientation*, which should be either of the constants *QL720NW_LANDSCAPE* or *QL720NW_PORTRAIT*.

-**Note:** The parameter set by the *setOrientation()* method are immediately written to UART when called, and so will take effect immediately and effect everything stored in the print buffer.
+**Note** The parameter set by *setOrientation()* is written to UART when the method is called, and so will take effect immediately and affect everything stored in the print buffer.

 ```squirrel
 // Set to landscape mode